Responding to an outcry from consumers, in 2009 Congress overhauled rules for credit-card issuers.

 Even stricter rules could be on the way.

 The Consumer Financial Protection Bureau is using its new powers under the Dodd-Frank financial reform law to monitor the industry and track customer grievances.
 On July 18, the bureau brought its first enforcement case, against Capital One Financial Corp.
-(COF) The McLean, Virginia-based lender agreed to pay $210 million, including as much as $150 million in customer refunds, to settle complaints that telemarketing companies it hired tricked customers into paying for a service that monitored their credit rating and other unnecessary add-ons.
+(COF:US) The McLean, Virginia-based lender agreed to pay $210 million, including as much as $150 million in customer refunds, to settle complaints that telemarketing companies it hired tricked customers into paying for a service that monitored their credit rating and other unnecessary add-ons.

 Capital One didn’t admit or deny wrongdoing.
 The CFPB is pressing for a standard, two-page credit-card contract in plain English, free from the microscopic lawyer language where fees can be buried.